 (c) Financial affairs committee.

-(i) All matters requiring attention or action of the board relating to the university budget and financial operations, business organization and practice, including business contracts requiring approval of the board of trustees; borrowing of funds; submission of appropriation requests; determination of fees charged to students; and the custody and investment of any funds which are now under or may in the future come under control of the board of trustees consistent with the requirements set forth in section 3345.05 of the Revised Code.
+(i) All matters requiring attention or action of the board relating to the university budget and financial operations, business organization and practice, including business contracts requiring approval of the board of trustees; borrowing of funds; submission of appropriation requests; review of enrollment data; determination of fees charged to students; and the custody and investment of any funds which are now under or may in the future come under control of the board of trustees consistent with the requirements set forth in section 3345.05 of the Revised Code.

 (ii) All matters requiring attention or action of the board relating to personnel policies and procedures, collective bargaining and other matters pertaining to the terms and conditions of university employment.

-(vi) Any other matters as assigned by the board.
+(v) Any other matters as assigned by the board.

 (d) Governance committee.